Kompjoeter/archived-blog/about.md

 layout: page
 title: About
 ---
-*"28 year old dutch creator, currently living in the north of the Netherlands, hoping to move to Zwolle.
+*"28 year old dutch creator, currently living in a semi-rural town in the north of the Netherlands, hoping to move to Zwolle.
 Interested in front-end, design, vector art, and anything ADHD."*

 # I like to go on the computer.
 Not pee, but play.
 The computer is my all time favorite pastime thing!